 Feature Separation and Recalibration for Adversarial Robustness

-CVPR 2023 Highlight paper (~2.5% acceptance rate)
+CVPR 2023 Highlights paper (~2.5% acceptance rate)

 Diverse Generative Perturbations on Attention Space for Transferable Adversarial Attacks